 - Occasionally you may need to disclose personal information in other circumstances and you may not be able to gain consent, such as: - We believe that the person's life or someone else's life is in danger - We are informed that a person or someone else is at risk of harm - Where it is necessary to share personal information for the purposes of safeguarding the interests of children and adults at risk - It is necessary to share the personal information to prevent or detect a crime - We are required to share the information under a Court Order or other regulation or legislation - Be reviewed annually to ensure that personal and confidential information is not stored and processed for longer than is required to fulfil the purpose for which it was collected.
-Data can be processed for as long as the individual is a member of the group.
-Information on welfare grants by branches, whether awarded or unsuccessful, should be held for six years from the end of the financial year in which the grant was awarded. - Only processed when the appropriate privacy information has been provided - Kept in once central list of contacts which one person looks after.
-In branches, this would normally be the Secretary. - Only stored until it is no longer required or until such time as it has fulfilled the original purpose for which it was collected and processed.
+Data can be processed for as long as the individual is a member of the group. - Only processed when the appropriate privacy information has been provided - Kept in once central list of contacts which one support group leader looks after - Only stored until it is no longer required or until such time as it has fulfilled the original purpose for which it was collected and processed.
 Where personal information is no longer required or it is out of date it will be destroyed at the earliest possible opportunity. - Paper information will be treated as confidential waste and should be shredded by the data owner. - Electronic records should be deleted and the recycle bin emptied where relevant.